Wednesday, August 10, 2016

 Running for mayor that year virtually unopposed was Mayor Richard Neal.
 His opponent was William Montana, a mysterious political fringe candidate who didn’t show up for the debate.
 Neal made a standard two-minute stump speech and then left the building.
 The forum then turned to the City Council candidates.

 With such an unwieldy field of 24 contenders, it was difficult to cover many issues, so to give the event some focus, the candidates were asked to answer only a couple of questions of special concern to the black community.
-The first of those questions was an inquiry as to why so much taxpayer’s money was being spent on revitalizing the downtown, while so little was being spent in neighborhoods such as Winchester Square (now called Mason Square).
+The first of those questions was an inquiry as to why so much taxpayer’s money was being spent on revitalizing the downtown, while so little was being spent in neighborhoods such as Winchester Square (now called Mason Square) which had a majority minority population.

 As one by one the two dozen candidates rose to give their two minute replies, the event became a boring drone-a-thon with each contender making vague promises to do more for the neighborhoods, some day, some way, details to be provided later.
 By the time it was Mitch’s turn, he was sick of all the meaningless blather and decided he would shake things up with a little bit of honesty.